LATAEVIA/Order-Pizza/Readme.md

 ## Description

-_This a static webpage, a snapshot of sorts, assigned as an end-of-week project for my fourth week at Epicodus.
+_This a static webpage, assigned as an end-of-week project for my fourth week at Epicodus.
 It uses HTML, CSS, Bootstrap, JavaScript and jQuery, and functions as a website for a pizza company where a user can choose one or more obscure vegetarian individual toppings (Ackee, Purple Sweet Potato, Seitan, Elfin Tomato, etc) and a size to order a pizza and see the final cost_

 ## Setup/Installation Requirements

-* _Clone through Terminal using git clone https://github.com/LATAEVIA/pingPong.git_
+* _Clone through Terminal using git clone https://github.com/LATAEVIA/PROJECT-PETA-Pizza.git_
 * _Project Files will be in your Downloads folder_
 * _Open files in any text editor to view source code_
 * _Open index.html in any browser to enjoy_
-* _One could also view this portfolio at http://lataevia.github.io/Order-Pizza/
+* _One could also view this portfolio at http://lataevia.github.io/PROJECT-PETA-Pizza/

 ## Technologies Used